-What!
-Shall we consign Old England, then, to ruin?
+What! shall we consign Old England, then, to ruin?
 Heaven forbid!
 Her people are made of tough materials, and he would be but a dastardly politician that despaired of them even yet.
 We say not, then, that this country will, like the antique establishment of the individual trader, perish at the feet of its more youthful and active competitor; but we fervently believe that our only chance of national prosperity lies in the timely remodelling of our system, so as to put it as nearly as possible upon an equality with the improved management of the Americans.

-But let not be misconstrued.
+But let us not be misconstrued.
 We do not advocate republican institutions for this country.
-We believe the government of the United States to be at this moment the best in the world; but then the Americans are the best[52] people; and we [102] have a theory that the government of every State is always, excepting periods of actual change, that which is the best adapted to the circumstances and wants of its inhabitants.
+We believe the government of the United States to be at this moment the best in the world; but then the Americans are the best \ people; and we or compartment of the New York Gazette.
+Of course the crowded aspect of one of these sheets, in comparison with a London newspaper, is as different as is one of the latter in contrast with a Salisbury or any other provincial journal.